 Audio Paging Components

-Category 6 cable and cabling from IP Endpoints to the Owner-furnished PoE network switches shall be provided.
+Category 6 cable and cabling from IP Endpoints to the USPS-furnished PoE network switches shall be provided.
 Total cable length shall not exceed 295 ft.
 Refer to spec sections 270500 and 271500 for applicable requirements.

-Contractors shall accept Owner-pre-configured PoE network switches.
-Contractor shall install in rack, power and cable the switches with Contractor-supplied cables.
+Install in rack, power, and cable the USPS-pre-configured PoE network switches with Contractor-supplied cables.

-Contractor shall coordinate testing switches' connectivity with USPS Raleigh IT network staff.
+Cooordinate testing switches' connectivity with USPS Raleigh IT network staff.

 Provide a line-interactive UPS unit adequate to operate the system for a period of 30 minutes during a power outage.
 Tripp-Lite, APC or prior approved equal.